BrandonW24/BrandonW24.github.io/projects/Space-Diner.md

 ---

 ## Momo's Space Diner
 **Momo's Space Diner** is a multiplayer cooking game where players collaborate to prepare and serve dishes in a futuristic space diner.
-The game supports **cross-platform play**, allowing users in **VR**, **desktop**, and **WebGL** to cook together in real-time.
+The game supports **cross-platform play**, allowing users in **VR**, and **desktop** mode to cook together in real-time.
 Players can chop ingredients, cook meals, complete quests, and serve customers while managing the chaos of a bustling kitchen.

 ## Overview
 A detailed description of the project, including its purpose, inspiration, and goals.